retr0gr4d3/somethingfishy/README.md

-## Welcome to GitHub Pages
+# Welcome to somethingfishy

-You can use the [editor on GitHub](https://github.com/retr0gr4d3/retr0gr4d3.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+:trollface:

+Something fishy is going on here.

+Whenever I commit to this repository, just know that I am doing [somethingfishy](https://github.com/retr0gr4d3/somethingfishy).

-### Markdown
+### Using this repo for understanding Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for